 You get 1.5 points per dollar spent on most purchases with a bump up to 2 points per dollar spent between $40,000 and $80,000 in annual spending and a further 0.5 point bump on foreign purchases.
 With each point being worth 1 cent in flexible travel, you’re going to get a 1.5% to 2% return on spending.

-Where it get more interesting is that the card also offers $250 in “savvy traveller” reimbursements for parking, seat selection, and baggage fees.
+Where it gets more interesting is that the card also offers $250 in “savvy traveller” reimbursements for parking, seat selection, and baggage fees.
 That means you can fly any airline you want and simply get refunded for these unwanted extra costs.
 That covers the $150 annual fee and then some!

-Given the choice, I’d go with Allure though because you get the same benefits in addition to supporting the Quebec Breast Cancer Foundation with every purchase and a 10% discount on gift cards to select stores purchased through the Allure website.
+However, given the choice, I’d go with Allure though because you get the same benefits in addition to supporting the Quebec Breast Cancer Foundation with every purchase and a 10% discount on gift cards to select stores purchased through the Allure website.